Students Improving Life: Hayley Tompkins

 “It was exciting,” shares Tompkins.
 “I produced the video in a way that people can understand.
 The win was an affirmation that my work is not only cool but something people are really engaged in.”

 Tompkins is using artificial nest boxes to better understand nesting ecology and colony development of wild bumble bee species.
-Although early into her program, Tompkins has already placed over 400 placed nest boxes at sites across south-central Ontario.
+Although early into her program, Tompkins has already placed over 400 nest boxes at sites across south-central Ontario.

 Weekly monitoring helps Tompkins better understand bumble bee occupation.
 Discovering which species are nesting where and why will be critical to future conservation efforts.